fossas/spectrometer/docs/strategies/haskell/cabal.md

-Analysis has two notable parts: matching `id` fields from the strings in `depends` and `components.*.depends`, and noting the package `type` and `style`.  `pre-existing` types refer to builtin, cabal-provided packages, while `configured` packages have two `style`s of their own: `local`, referring to the current project, and `global`, referring to packages obtained from a remote source like [hackage](https://hackage.haskell.org/).
+Analysis has two notable parts: matching `id` fields from the strings in `depends` and `components.*.depends`, and noting the package `type` and `style`.  `pre-existing` types refer to builtin, ghc-provided packages, while `configured` packages have two `style`s of their own: `local`, referring to the current project, and `global`, referring to packages obtained from a remote source like [hackage](https://hackage.haskell.org/).